 What our survey involves

-- Site visit to map habitats present
+- Site visit to map the habitat types present and their condition

 - Record plant species present (and abundance)